Made in USA vs Offshore: Real Cost Comparison (2026)

 Choose Vietnam when:

-- Your brand has on-the-ground QC or uses a sourcing agent
+• Your brand has on-the-ground QC or a local QC partner

 Choose China when: